ITR Filing for FY 2025–26

 • The bank must be a specified bank as notified by the Central Bank.
 Such banks will deduct the TDS of senior citizens after considering the deductions and rebates.
 After such TDS deduction, senior citizens will not be required to file income tax returns.

 The last date to file ITR is 31st July every year.
+For FY 2024-25, the ITR filing due date has been extended to 15th September 2025.
 However, if you miss the ITR filing due date, you can file a belated return before 31st December.

 Particulars Due Date

-Note: The last date to file ITR for FY 2023-24 is 31st July.
+Note: The last date to file ITR for FY 2024-25 is 15th September 2025.
 Hurry up and file now to ensure a smooth ITR filing journey.
 Get CA-assisted ITR-filing services for accurate filing of ITR.
-Get CA Consultation Now!

 What if I Fail to File my ITR?